June 6, 2025, 4:17 am | Read time: 4 minutes

 Why Are Ants Often Found on Peonies?

-The reason for the heavy ant presence on peony flowers is simple: The buds of many peony varieties secrete a sweet sap.
+The reason for the heavy presence of ants on peony flowers is simple: The buds of many peony varieties secrete a sweet sap.
 This is a sugary secretion released through fine glands on the bud’s outer layer (the calyx).
-For ants, this nectar is a welcome food source—similar to honeydew, which they harvest from aphids.
+For ants, this nectar is a welcome food source—comparable to honeydew, which they harvest from aphids.

 Once an ant discovers this sweet sap on a flower, it uses a scent trail to lead other ants to the sugary food source.
-Soon, the flower is covered with ants.
-Since the buds take several days to weeks to fully bloom, the ants have a plentiful feast during this time.
+Soon, the flower is teeming with ants.
+Since the buds take several days to weeks to fully bloom, the ants have a well-stocked table during this time.

 Helpful Allies or Pests?

-Many amateur gardeners initially suspect that ants might harm the plant or possibly hinder the blooming of the buds.
+Many hobby gardeners initially suspect that ants might harm the plant or hinder the blooming of the buds.
 But this concern is unfounded.
 The insects neither eat the buds nor the petals.
 They don’t harm the plant overall, even though they indulge in the sweet flower secretion.

 On the contrary, some experts even suspect a kind of symbiosis between peonies and ants.
 While collecting the sweet sap, ants simultaneously keep other small pests away.
 Their presence deters aphids or caterpillars that might otherwise damage the plant.

-Additionally, an old gardener’s myth suggests that ants “cleaning” the buds help the flowers open.
+Moreover, an old gardener’s myth suggests that ants “cleaning” the buds help the flowers open.
 However, this is not true.
-Peonies open independently of ants.
-Otherwise, half-open peony flowers in a vase would hardly open on their own.
+Peonies open on their own, independent of ants.
+Otherwise, half-open peony flowers in a vase would hardly open by themselves.

 While ants in the house are usually a nuisance and should be quickly removed, ants on peony flowers are not a problem.
 At least as long as the ants only visit the flower buds.
 However, if you fear that ants might invade your home in large numbers after cutting peonies as cut flowers, you should take precautions: